nathanielcastillo/Bellabeat-Fitness-Data/README.md

 * Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team

-* Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporing data that helps guide Bellabeat’s marketing strategy.
+* Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.

 # Prepare
 ### Data Source